GoateePFE/PowerShellSummit2019/Lab_00_Lab_Setup.md

 <https://bit.ly/2ZpwBDe>
 You can read them from Github or clone them to your local machine for use during the lab and future reference.
 If you find a typo in the lab guide, then submit a pull request. ;)

+**For your convenience the PowerShell commands have been saved in script files under `C:\Labs` on the two Windows lab hosts.
+You can open these in the ISE to run commands without copy/paste from the lab guide.**

 ### Activating Your Lab Environment
 On the handout provided by your instructor you have a unique URL to your own lab instance hosted in AWS.